 Mr. Lee agreed with the need for more information before the Council can reach the right conclusions.
-He questioned the City's role and whether the City can actually solve the problem.
 He said the Council needs to understand the intended outcomes and benefits of potentially adopting an eviction moratorium.
 Councilmember Lee said he would like to receive more information to determine whether an eviction moratorium is the right choice for Bellevue.